-Figure 5.
-Program/ Erase flow with read array data
+Program/Erase flow with read array data

-Figure 6.
-Program/ Erase flow without read array data (read P_FAIL/E_FAIL flag)
+Program/Erase flow without read array data (read P\FAIL/E\FAIL flag)

-Figure 7.
 WRSR flow

-The definitions of the status register bits are as below:
+The definition of the status register bits is as below:

 WIP bit.
 The Write in Progress (WIP) bit, a volatile bit, indicates whether the device is busy in program/erase/write status register progress.
 When WIP bit sets to 1, which means the device is busy in program/erase/write status register progress.
 When WIP bit sets to 0, which means the device is not in progress of program/erase/write status register cycle.